Welcome to Matrix Education

 99.95

-My best performing subject was Physics, because it is one of my favorite subjects.
+My best-performing subject was Physics, because it is one of my favourite subjects.

-I have a solid foundation of Physics from my 12 years of schooling and extracurricular activities.
+I have a solid foundation in Physics from my 12 years of schooling and extracurricular activities.

 Physics became an element of my daily life, as I saw everything – both the natural and artificial world – through the scope of Physics.